 Phthalates are ubiquitous in every environment but have been exhaustively studied and recognized, along with petro-derived parabens and bisphenol-A (BPA), as endocrine disruptors that are particularly damaging to a developing fetus and that impact an adult’s reproductive health.
 Evidence is strong enough to continuously elicit changes in ingredients from plastics manufacturers.

 In one Swedish study: the Swedish Environmental Longitudinal, Mother and child, Asthma and Allergy (SELMA) concluded in 2013, scientists sought to examine the associations between prenatal phthalate exposure and the anogenital distance (AGD) in Swedish infants.
-Similar studies on animals have long shown a direct correlation between abnormally short distances and poor reproductive health in the adult animals.
+Similar studies on animals have long shown a direct correlation between abnormally short distances and poor reproductive health in adults.
 The Swedish study concluded by calling into question the safety of substituting diisononyl phthalate (DiNP) for di(2-ethylhexyl) phthalate (DEHP) in soft PVC, particularly because a shorter male AGD had been shown to relate to male genital birth defects in children and impaired reproductive function in adult males and the fact that human levels of DiNP are increasing globally.

 Saudis might take particular heed to this dire information as, according to Dr. Mona Mustafa in an article in the Saudi Gazette of May 10, 2009, one in five children in Saudi Arabia is born a hermaphrodite.
 Even if the gross rate of this abnormality is related, as is generally believed, to tribal-based intersex marriage, it can’t help that petroleum-derivative products could be increasing or exacerbating it.
 Phthalates are also related to diabetes, which can lead to kidney disease.
 Currently, Saudi Arabia ranks sixth in the world for rates of death by kidney disease.